 There is a 30km route straight through the park heading towards North Gate where the park headquarters are situated.
 North Gate (NOGATE 19:10.261 S 23:45.055 E) is the northern most entrance to the park and is where visitors heading down from Chobe will enter the park.
 Although it's only 30km, this route will take you 45min to an hour to travel.
 There is a long bridge constructed out of Mopane poles that you cross to enter or leave the reserve through North Gate.

 Another route you can take when entering Moremi from the South is to travel 58km to Third Bridge.
 This route takes you through the diverse scenery within the reserve, crossing First Bridge and Second bridge before arriving at Third Bridge which is right on the edge of the Delta at Mboma Island.

 Another scenic route to drive from South Gate is to drive the 42km to Xakanaxa.
 This route once again takes you through some lovely Mopane woodland to a very picturesque area of the Delta.
 From Xakanaxa you can drive the 45km to North Gate in the Khwai region.
 This route takes you past a lovely pan which is known as Hippo Pools, named after the numerous Hippopotami that call it home.

 Southgate, Third Bridge, Xaxanaka and Northgate all have rustic campsites with running water and ablutions.
 These campsites are all set in beautiful locations and game drives can be done in the surrounding areas.

-For those who don't want to camp and yet still want to experience a self drive safari, Xaxanaka Camp is an excellent option which enables you to experience the area in your own vehicle, but not have to worry about the logistics of camping.
+For those who don't want to camp and yet still want to experience a Moremi self-drive safari, Xaxanaka Camp is an excellent option which enables you to experience the area in your own vehicle, but not have to worry about the logistics of camping.